India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 A small number of residents of India, including the economist Dreze, have nevertheless refused to enroll in Aadhaar.

-In India though, data privacy is still mostly a concern of the educated, urban class.
+In India, though, data privacy is still mostly a concern of the educated, urban class.
 People in the food ration line may not be as worried about their digital footprint.
 They have more dire concerns.

 Those most vulnerable